ahussein1992/Muslims-Muezzin-Watch/README.md

 # Praying-Muezzin-Watch
-Muslims Muezzin &amp; Watch
+Muslims Muezzin; Watch
-using two microcontrollers to play Adhan at the right time and display time and date
+using microcontrollers to run Muslims Adhans at their right times using mini DFPlayer and to display time/date on four 7-Segment

-2 atmega8 connected using software serial
 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-first one uses RTC_DS1307 to get the right time and date and send it to the other atmega8 and display the data at the same time
+Two microcontrollers "atmega8" connected using software serial
 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+First microcontroller:
+uses RTC_DS1307 to get the right time and date & send its data to the other microcontroller to display the new data.

+///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+Second microcontroller:
-second one uses DFPlayer to play Adhan at the right time after caculating praying times & it can play different files recorded on DFPlayer
+uses DFPlayer to run Adhan after caculating praying times. it can also play different files recorded on DFPlayer SDCard